NadhifRadityo/Stima-Tucil1-23045/README.md

 ## Running the Application
 1. Download the latest release JAR file from: [GitHub Releases](https://github.com/NadhifRadityo/Stima-Tucil1-23045/releases)
 2. Run the application by either:
-   - Double-clicking the JAR file
+   - Double-clicking the JAR file. (_Will run the default options.
+See notice below._)
    - Running the command:
      ```sh
      java -jar Stima-Tucil1-23045.jar